Dungan people: Culture

 The Dungan are well known for their hospitality and hold many ceremonies and banquets to preserve their culture.
 They have elaborate and colorful observances of birthdays, weddings, and funerals.
 In addition, schools have museums to preserve other parts of their culture, such as embroidery, traditional clothing, silver jewelry, paper cuts of animals and flowers and tools.

-The Dungan still practice elements of Chinese culture, in cuisine and attire, up to 1948 they also practiced foot binding.
+The Dungan still practice elements of Chinese culture, in cuisine and attire, up to 1948 they also practiced foot binding until the practice was banned by the Soviet government, and later the Chinese government.
 The conservative Shaanxi Dungan cling more tightly to Chinese customs than the Gansu Dungan.

 The Dungans have retained Chinese traditions which have disappeared in modern China.
 Traditional marriage practices are still widespread with matchmakers, the marriages conducted by the Dungan are similar to Chinese marriages in the 19th century, hairstyles worn by women and attire date back to the Qing dynasty.

 Shaanxi female attire is still Chinese, though the rest of the Dungans dress in western attire.
 Chopsticks are used by Dungans.
 The cuisine of the Dungan resembles northwestern Chinese cuisine.
+However, being Muslims they do not consume pork, one of the most popular meats in Chinese cuisine, and meat is procured in accordance to being halal.

 Around the late 19th century the bride price was between 240 and 400 rubles for Dungan women.
 Dungans have been known to take other women such as Kirghiz and Tatars as brides willingly, or kidnap Kirghiz girls.
 Shaanxi Dungans are even conservative when marrying with other Dungans; they want only other Shaanxi Dungans marrying their daughters, while their sons are allowed to marry Gansu Dungan, Kirghiz, and Kazakh women.
 As recently as 1962, inter-ethnic marriage was reported to be anathema among Dungans.

 Identity

 During the Qing dynasty, the term Zhongyuanren (中原人 (A person from the Central Plains of China)) was synonymous with being mainstream Chinese, especially referring to Han Chinese and Hui Muslims in Xinjiang or Central Asia.

 For religious reasons, while Hui people do not consider themselves Han and are not Han Chinese, they consider themselves part of the wider Chinese race and refer to themselves as Zhongyuanren.
 The Dungan people, descendants of Hui who fled to Central Asia, called themselves Zhongyuanren in addition to the standard labels Lao Huihui and Huizi.

 Zhongyuanren was used generally by Turkic Muslims to refer to Han and Hui Chinese people.
 When Central Asian invaders from Kokand invaded Kashgar, in a letter the Kokandi commander criticizes the Kashgari Turkic Muslim Ishaq for allegedly not behaving like a Turkic-origin Muslim and wanting to be a Zhongyuanren.